Querying Gold namespace

 SELECT

-LEFT JOIN CUSTOM_METADATA cm ON a.GUID = cm.ASSET_GUID
+LEFT JOIN gold.relational_asset_details r ON a.guid = r.guid

 Use common filters for targeted analysis